Connect virtual networks from different deployment models using PowerShell

 Gateway IP addressing configuration = gwipconfig

 Log in to your Azure account in the PowerShell console with elevated rights.
 The following cmdlet prompts you for the login credentials for your Azure Account.
 After logging in, it downloads your account settings so that they are available to Azure PowerShell.
-You use the SM PowerShell cmdlets to complete this part of the configuration.
+The classic Service Management (SM) Azure PowerShell cmdlets are used in this section.

 Export your Azure network configuration file by running the following command.
 You can change the location of the file to export to a different location if necessary.